matwilso/matwilso.github.io/_posts/robot-future.md

 Maybe you benefit more from not licensing or releasing and using the simulator to create some other end-user product.
 (It's actually hard for me to imagine in detail how development is going to work.
 And it does make it seem like a massive endeavor.
 Probably starting in niches and expanding from there.
 Then as you build momentum, you will have the resources to build this system in a way that actually seems possible.
 In the meantime, doing the R&D and pushing on these ideas seems useful so we are ready when the full vision becomes possible.)

-Maybe OpenAI's API approach does give some path here.
+Maybe OpenAI's API approach is somewhat informative here.
 Once you have the big model, seems like having an API but releasing access to researchers so they can tell you interesting things about the model is a good idea.

 <div class="faq">Timing?</div>